Marcoc51/University-Courses/README.md

 It's a module about basics of HTML and CSS
 - First Task: It's about HTML Lists.
 - Second Task: It's about HTML Table.
+- Third Task: These are some excersices on JS.

 #### 3. Microprocessor:-<br>
 It's a module about FPGAs and how to design circuits using VHDL